michaelseemichaeldo/escrow256/avoiding_common_attacks.md

 #  exposed secrets

-Since this is only a test environment with no real ether, it was not considered an issue of making any mnemonics public.
-Of course once deployed on the mainnet no secrets should be uploaded to a public github space or made otherwises accessible publicly in the smart contract for example.
+There are no secrets stored in the contract.
+However, since this is only a test environment with no real ether, it was not considered an issue of sharing the mnemonics with any reviewers.
+Of course once deployed on the mainnet no secrets should be uploaded to a public github space or made otherwise publicly accessible in the smart contract for example.

 # security analysis tools
-Escrow256.sol was checked with https://tool.smartdec.net/.
+Escrow256.sol was checked with https://tool.smartdec.net/ and mythX, while there were warnings, there were no errors discovered.

+# powerful contract administrators
+While the contract currently has an owner in the alpha release on the ropsten testnet, the owner will be removed upon final deployment to the live net.
+When the owner is removed, it will be considered whether to implement an upgradable contract design pattern to allow for future upgrades.

+# traditional web security best practices
+Https will be implemented before the contract is deployed to the Mainnet.

+# cross chain replay attack
+Currently not a concern, but this possible attack is something to keep in mind in case of a hard fork.

+# gas limits
+Should not be an issue in the escrow256 smart contract, since no array are implemented nor are any strings stored from the users.